qvr/tag2influx/README.md

 # Usage
 ## Configuration
 Change the mostly self-explanatory settings in the `tag2influx.conf` file.
-You can use the influx `schema` settings to change series name and what field names are used for tag stats (`stat_map`).
+You can use the influx `schema` settings to change measurement name and what field names are used for tag stats (`stat_map`).
 Stat name is used if no mapping exists.

 ## Running
 By default the script will fetch data for the last 30 minutes, this can be changed with the `--last N` parameter.